Argentine cuisine: History

-Spanish settlers came to Argentina in 1536.
-The arrival of Europeans brought Argentina into the Columbian Exchange, with ingredients from the Old World being introduced to the country for the first time.
-It was during the Spanish colonial period that cattle were first introduced to Argentina, forming the foundation of the large Argentine beef industry.
+Spanish settlers came to Argentina in 1536 and began building chacras where Amerindians would work to harvest the food.
+The arrival of Europeans brought Argentina into the Columbian Exchange, with ingredients from the Old World such as wheat, grapevine, figs, and several kinds of fruits being introduced to the country for the first time.
+It was also during the Spanish colonial period that cattle, goat, and pig farming were first introduced to Argentina, forming the foundation of the large Argentine beef industry.

-Between 1853 and 1955, 6.6 million immigrants came to live in Argentina from diverse sources such as Europe, the Near and Middle East, Russia and Japan, contributing to the development of Argentine cuisine and making Argentina the country with most immigrants only second to the United States.
+Between 1853 and 1955, 6.6 million immigrants came to live in Argentina from Europe (especially from Italy, Wales, Germany and Switzerland), the Near and Middle East, Russia and Japan.
+They contributed to the development of Argentine cuisine by encouraging the production of a wider variety of foods.
+They also bought lands where they built chacras and encouraged the growth of farming.
+By this point, Argentina was the country with most immigrants only second to the United States.

+During the XIX century, social standing was not associated with access to food.
+The price of beef, fish, and bird meats was cheap and accessible.
+However, grains and wheat was scarce so bread was very expensive.
+Some of the most common dishes during this time were soups with pork chunks, cooked partridge with legumes, spinach bread, beef slices, and lamb stew.
+The most prominent spices were garlic, parsley, and pepper.